VoltRipper

 The true utility picks in our current catalog are:

-• Best hunting and utility pick - Volcon Grunt EVO (Score 75, $5,999): quiet belt drive, fat tires, swappable battery, and about 45 real miles.
+• Best hunting and utility machine - Volcon Grunt EVO (Score 95, $5,999): quiet belt drive, fat tires, swappable dual-battery setup, and about 45 real miles. ⚠️ Out of production — it sold out in March 2025, so this is a remaining-stock or used purchase, not something you can order new.

 There are also two useful adjacent bikes: Onyx RCR if your "utility" is commuting or light errands, and GT73 if you want cheap dual-battery range and can accept budget-bike support risk.
 They are not ranked as true utility bikes, but they are worth understanding.